Tarchimb/Tarchimb/README.md

 ## About me
 I used to be a pastry chef for ten years, and I'm now at 42 school.
 - 🔭 I’m currently a student at  **42**, in Lyon, France
-- 🌱 I am proficient in C and CPP languages.
 - 🕵 I'm learning cybersecurity at home
 - 🛠 I've also learned docker and NestJS.
 - 🎯 Currently looking for an internship in cybersecurity